Mid Staffordshire NHS Foundation Trust Public Inquiry

 Unfinished Business

-- No published evidence has been identified for progress on 281 of the 290 recommendations (97%)
+- No published evidence identified for progress on 281 of 290 recommendations (97%)

-- Recommendations on leadership development and management training
+- Recommendations on healthcare professional training and development

 2 years, 8 months Duration